syncfusion-content/blazor-docs/blazor/in-place-editor/native-event.md

 ---
 layout: post
 title: Native Event in Blazor In Place Editor Component | Syncfusion
-description: Learn about Native Event in Blazor In Place Editor  component of Syncfusion, and more details.
+description: Checkout and learn here all about Native Event in Syncfusion Blazor In Place Editor component and much more.
 platform: Blazor
 control: In Place Editor
 documentation: ug